 Management deals with familiar business concepts: planning, budgeting, staffing, problem-solving, regulating, and meetings, and many emails hash out the details of these aspects of the business.

-Employee’s work, produce, and keep things running efficiently and effectively, hour after hour and day after day.
+Employees work, produce and keep things running efficiently and effectively, hour after hour and day after day.
 However, management doesn’t necessarily create progress; change management stays focused on creating simplicity out of chaos or a repeatable consistency that is not usually aware of a more significant business model.

 Though a bit messier, change leadership is a vastly different business model.
-Leadership doesn’t focus and celebrate the role held by the leader—being in charge—but supports and is mindful of the people in their charge.
+Leadership doesn’t focus on and celebrate the role held by the leader—being in charge—but supports and is mindful of the people in their charge.

 A leader who becomes responsible for the people doing the job well realizes this comes at a high cost.
 Sacrifice is at the heart of leadership.
 When everything goes right, a leader sacrifices and gives away all the credit.
 When things go wrong, a leader takes all the blame and responsibility.

-Still, if guided well, a change leadership-driven business – balancing both change leadership and change management – is innovative and without barriers.
+Still, if guided well, a change leadership-driven business – balancing change leadership and change management – is innovative and without barriers.
 It encourages vision and strategy, motivates people, removes obstacles to success, allows for buy-in, and activates their gifts and abilities.

 Changing the direction of the ship is not an easy task.
 Change management doesn’t easily give way to change leadership; it must be purposefully practiced, adjusted, and rethought.

-If your organization desires to move faster – with less chaos – to achieve success, let’s connect.
+Let’s connect if your organization desires to move faster – with less chaos – to achieve success.
 I work with organizations, CEOs, leaders, teams, and individuals who want to embrace leadership and move forward with speed and agility.
 I hope to hear from you.